o-william-white/skim2mito/README.md

 # skim2phylo

+**skim2phylo** is a snakemake pipeline for the batch assembly, annotation, and phylogenetic analysis of mitochondrial genomes and ribosomal genes from low coverage "genome skims".
+The pipeline was designed specifically to work with sequence data from museum collections.

+An additional pipeline **gene2phylo** is provided which can be used to implement phylogenetic analysis for a given set of aligned genes.

 ## Setup

-The pipeline uses conda environments and singularity images to install the necessary tools.
-The pipeline also requires reference data for GetOrganelle, a blastn database, an NCBI taxdump and reference data for MITOS2 gene annotation.
-Scripts are provided to install the necessary reference databases.
+The pipeline is written in Snakemake and uses conda environments and singularity images to install the necessary tools.

+It is reccomended to install conda using Mambaforge.
+See details here https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

+Once conda is installed, you can pull the github repo and set up the base conda environment.

 ```
 # get github repo